Cynthia Bailey Lee

-Cynthia Bailey Lee is a lecturer in Computer Science at Stanford University from Palo Alto, California.
+Cynthia Bailey is a lecturer in Computer Science at Stanford University from Palo Alto, California.
 Her research interests are in computer science pedagogy and the flipped classroom approach.
 She has advocated for the greater inclusion of women and minorities in computer science, and is known for her "ladysplaining" article addressing the author of the controversial Google memo.

 Education and work experience

 Lee received her BS in 2001 and MS in 2004 in Computer Science from University of California, San Diego (UC San Diego).
 Lee studied big data applications of parallel computing and high-performance distributed computing for her graduate studies also at UC San Diego, where she graduated with her PhD in 2009.
 Her doctoral thesis evaluated scheduling algorithms for supercomputer systems.
 She spent her summers from 1996 to 1998 as an intern for NASA Ames, and worked with a search and document engine and management startup called Mohomine from 1999 to 2002.
 In March 2012, Lee and Beth Simon started an instructional website called Peer Instruction for Computer Science, which provides support for Computer Science instructors who want to use Flipped classroom ideas.

 At Stanford University, Lee has taught numerous computer science courses, including Computer Organization and Systems, Programming Abstractions, Mathematical Foundations of Computing, and Race and Gender in Silicon Valley (a course she initiated in 2018).